DannyMExe/rag-package/README.md

 ### Required Dependencies
 - **Python**: 3.11+ (recommended: 3.11 or 3.12)
 - **Automatic Environment**: The `rag setup` command automatically creates an isolated environment with:
-  - PyTorch 2.1.0 (CPU version with compatibility fixes)
+  - PyTorch 2.1.0+cpu (CPU-optimized version for maximum compatibility)
   - ChromaDB 0.4.15 (vector database)
-  - Sentence Transformers 2.2.2 (embeddings)
+  - Sentence Transformers 4.1.0 (latest stable embeddings)
   - FastAPI + Uvicorn (web interface)
   - Rich CLI interface
   - All other dependencies with exact pinned versions
+  - Automatic PyTorch stability configuration

 ### Why Isolated Environment?
 This package uses **specific versions** of AI/ML libraries that may conflict with other projects.
 The automatic environment setup ensures: